Easter Recess dates

 - No new banqueting bookings will be accepted.
 Existing bookings taking place from Monday onwards are to be cancelled but deposits will be refunded.

 - No new commercial tour bookings will be accepted.
 Existing bookings taking place from Monday 16 March onwards are to be cancelled.
-Refunds will be given for bookings in an initial cancellation period up to 21 April.
+Refunds will be given for bookings in an initial cancellation period up to the end of June 2020.
 This cancellation period is being kept under review.

 - Members of the public wishing to enter the Parliamentary Estate solely to view Westminster Hall will not be admitted.